 A Mobile Nation Requires Efficient & Effective Roadway Access

-The ability to pull up stakes and move anywhere in the country is a hallmark of the American lifestyle.
-People generally relocate for several reasons — better employment prospects, a more temperate climate, or to be closer to family.
-The communities that benefit from these shifting population trends know the importance of well-planned infrastructure when it comes to attracting those seeking greener pastures.
+Pulling up stakes and moving anywhere in the country is a hallmark of the American lifestyle.
+People generally relocate for better employment prospects, a more temperate climate, or closeness to family.
+The communities that benefit from these shifting population trends know the importance of well-planned infrastructure for attracting those seeking greener pastures.
 Near the top of the list is the need for Access Management (AM) along their roads and highways to accommodate an influx of new residents and encourage healthy growth.

 Roadways throughout our nation’s communities serve two primary purposes — mobility and access.
 While mobility deals with the efficient movement of people and goods, access allows those people and goods to reach specific destinations and properties along those roadways.
-A well-managed roadway that’s designed to maximize mobility typically does so in part by effectively managing access to the adjacent properties.
+A well-managed road designed to maximize mobility typically does so in part by effectively managing access to adjacent properties.

 Managing existing and newly constructed corridors has long been a significant concern in many states.
 As sections of rural land on the outskirts of expanding communities are developed, there’s pressure to add features such as commercial driveways, at-grade public road intersections, and traffic signals to arterial highway routes that should primarily serve high-speed traffic.
-These added features have the potential to diminish the speed and traffic capacity of these roadways and can also cause significant safety issues.
+These added features can diminish these roadways’ speed and traffic capacity and cause significant safety issues.

 This is where access management comes into play.
-The proper implementation of access management principles balances the competing needs of traffic mobility, safe access to adjacent properties, and supports future land development along a corridor.
+Properly implementing access management principles balances the competing needs of traffic mobility, safe access to adjacent properties, and supports future land development along a corridor.
 The traffic professionals with Snyder & Associates know the critical impacts of designing roadway networks while adhering to proper access management guidelines.

 Roadway Classification Affects Level of Access Management